domeniqque-pereira-deel/web-workers-samples/README.md

 Small examples of how web workers can help an application improve its performance.

+Some jobs on web can block the main UI thread, its produce a bad smell experience.

+Try enter on Live Preview and interact with counter.
+After, click to run a big job.

 ## Live Preview

 - https://web-workers-samples.vercel.app

 ## Stack